What controls the Fe II strength in active galactic nuclei?: Results and Discussions

-In contrast to the narrow-line \feii, the EWs of the broad-line \feii\ emissions show at most a moderate correlation with \lratio.
-What caused the different behavior?
-A natural explanation is that broad \feii\ does not originate from a unique site, i.e., not only from the clouds bound in the BLR.
-An additional site is plausibly the surface of the AD, which has been speculated and argued for a long time (e.g. Collin-Souffrin et al. 1980, Murray \& Chiang 1997, Zhang et al. 2006).
-The AD surface at radii of typically hundreds of \rg\ ($\rg \equiv GM/c^2$) is argued to be an ideal site to emit low-ionization lines such as Balmer lines, \mgii\ $\lambda 2800$ and the UV and optical \feii\ (e.g. Collin-Souffrin 1987 et seq.).
-This is convincingly supported by the observations of low-ionization lines of double-peaked profile in a minority of AGNs (Balmer lines: e.g. Chen et al. 1989, Eracleous \& Halpern 2003, Strateva et al. 2003; \mgii: e.g. Halpern et al. 1996), particularly by the discoveries of Balmer lines having, in addition to a symmetric broad component located at the system redshift, an separate, extremely broad double-peaked component that is apparently gravitationally redshifted (Chen et al. 1989, Wang et al. 2005; see a treatment for the general case of twisted, warped disk in Wu et al. 2008).
-This disk component constitutes partly the often-called ``red shelf'' or ``very broad component'' (see, e.g., Sulentic et al. 2000) of the Balmer-line profile.
-In fact, double-peaked \feii\ emission lines are observed in some disk-accreting systems such as cataclysmic variable stars, together with other double-peaked low-ionization lines such as Balmer lines, \caii, \siii\ and \hei\ lines that arise definitely from the AD according to Doppler tomography (e.g. Roelofs et al. 2006, Smith et al. 2006).
+In contrast to the narrow-line emission, the EW of the optical broad \feii\ emission shows only a moderate correlation with \lratio.
+What causes this different behavior?
+A possible explanation is that broad \feii\ does not originate from a unique site---that is, not only from the clouds bound to the BLR---but from a mixture of different locations.
+This interpretation is consistent with the reverberation mapping observations of \feii, whose broad and flat-topped cross-correlation function (Vestergaard \& Peterson 2005; Kuehn et al. 2008) indicates an extended emitting region.
+A plausible additional site for the formation of broad \feii\ emission and other low-ionization lines (e.g., Balmer lines and \mgii) is the surface of the accretion disk (Collin-Souffrin et al. 1980; Collin-Souffrin 1987; Murray \& Chiang 1997; Zhang et al. 2006), on scales of a few hundred gravitational radii ($\rg \equiv GM/c^2$).
+This is convincingly supported by the detection of low-ionization lines with double-peaked profiles in a minority of AGNs (Balmer lines: Chen et al. 1989, Eracleous \& Halpern 2003, Strateva et al. 2003; \mgii: Halpern et al. 1996), particularly by the discovery of Balmer lines having, in addition to a symmetric broad component located at the system velocity, a separate, extremely broad double-peaked component that is apparently gravitationally redshifted (Chen et al. 1989; Wang et al. 2005; see Wu et al. 2008 for a treatment of the general case of a twisted, warped disk).
+This disk component contributes partly to the often-called ``red shelf'' or ``very broad component'' (see, e.g., Sulentic et al. 2000a) of the Balmer line profile.
+While double-peaked profiles are neither a necessary nor a sufficient condition for a disk origin, we note that double-peaked \feii\ emission lines are observed in other disk-accreting systems such as cataclysmic variable stars, which, according to Doppler tomography, definitely arise from an accretion disk (e.g., Roelofs et al. 2006; Smith et al. 2006).
+Note that the accretion disk radii that can emit low-ionization lines are smaller than the critical radius of the gravitationally unstable part of the disk, $r_{\rm crit}\approx 2 \times 10^4 \, (\mbh/10^7\msun)^{-0.46}\,\rg$ (Collin \& Hur{\'e} 2001).
+Collin \& Hur{\'e} (2001; see also Leighly 2004) suggest that \emph{the gravitationally unstable region of the disk is a source of clouds for the line-emitting region of AGNs, particularly for low-ionization species such as \mgii\ and {Fe\,{ II}} discussed in this paper.} Other candidate sites for broad \feii\ emission might be outflows, which are prone to fragmentation (Proga et al. 2008), and gas infalling from the torus (Gaskell \& Goosmann 2008; Hu et al. 2008a, 2008b).
+Compared to the gas in the torus, these clouds are located on scales smaller than the dust sublimation radius and are believed to have little or no dust content (see Suganuma et al. 2006; Elitzur \& Shlosman 2006, and references therein).